unexpectedpanda/retool/readme.md

 * `-l` Remove titles with (Alt) tags
 * `-m` Remove multimedia titles
 * `-p` Remove betas and prototypes
-* `-s` Promote supersets: make things like game of the year editions parents of regular editions
+* `-s` Promote supersets: make things like Game of the Year editions parents of regular editions

 #### More options information